syltia/wow/README.md

     cd /root
     ./finalize.sh
     ```
+  * **Important:** Once `finalize.sh` has completed its work, you must start the server before doing the next configuration steps.
   * Then follow the manual steps below to configure your databases, set up your accounts, and launch the server.

 * **0. Download the Game Client (Recommended First)**